RongxiuZhong/flowvae-vc2-demo/README.md

-# lvc-vc-demo
+# flowvae-vc2 demo
-Demo page for audio samples from LVC-VC
+Demo page for audio samples from FlowVAE-VC2